google/error-prone/docs/bugpattern/EqualsGetClass.md

 ## Extending a value class to add attributes

+TL;DR: use composition rather than inheritance to add fields to value types.

 The most common objection objection to this rule arises from a scenario like the
 following: